 - Red Pepper Flakes: Optional for an additional spicy kick.

-- Garlic Butter Sauce: This zesty sauce is for your dipping all of your seafood and vegies.
+- Cajun Garlic Butter Sauce: This zesty sauce is for your dipping all of your seafood and vegies.
 Get the recipe here.

 How to Make a Seafood Boil in a Bag